 The Southern Africa bushveld is an element of the vast savannas that cover much of southern Africa.
 There is low endemism in this ecoregion for both flora or fauna, but the charismatic large mammals and rich birdlife characteristic of African savannas are in evidence.
-The rugged Waterberg Mountains contain the highest levels of species richness and endemism in the region, and are noted for their reptile endemism.
+The rugged Waterberg Mountains contain the highest levels of species richness and endemism in the region, and are noted for their reptilian endemism.
 Cattle ranching and urban expansion from the nearby Pretoria-Witwatersrand-Vereeniging complex are the major threats to the conservation of this ecoregion.
-However, ecotourism has become a major land-use activity in the bushveld and has led to the establishment of a number of small nature reserves and private game parks in the area, which augment the conservation status of this ecoregion.
+However, ecotourism has become a major land-use commitment in the bushveld and has led to the establishment of a number of small nature reserves and private game parks, which augment the conservation status of this ecoregion.

-The Southern African bushveld belongs to the vast savanna biome, the dominant vegetation of Africa, occupying 54 percent of southern Africa, 60 percent of sub-Saharan Africa, and 12 percent of the global land surface.
+The Southern African bushveld belongs to the savanna biome, the dominant vegetation assemblage of Africa, occupying 54 percent of southern Africa, 60 percent of sub-Saharan Africa, and twelve percent of the Earth's global land surface.
 Savannas are generally defined as a continuum of vegetation types with trees and grasses as their main constituents.
-The Southern African Bushveld is a classic savanna, made up of a mix of vegetation types, with somewhat arbitrary delineations separating the different types.
-To the north, east, and west the ecoregion borders other savanna ecoregions and is mainly differentiated because of its high elevation (700 to 1100 meters).
+The Southern African bushveld is a classic savanna, made up of a mix of vegetation types, with somewhat arbitrary delineations separating the different types.
+To the north, east, and west the ecoregion borders other savanna ecoregions and is mainly differentiated because of its high elevation (700 to 1100 metres).

-The Southern African Bushveld covers the southeast corner of Botswana, southern Zimbabwe and northern South Africa.
-It has a well-defined southern boundary, the Highveld Grassland which is a cool, high-elevation (1500 to 2000 m) grassland that is exposed to frequent, severe frosts in winter.
+The Southern African bushveld covers the southeast corner of Botswana, southern Zimbabwe and northern South Africa.
+It has a well-defined southern boundary, the Highveld grassland which is a cool, high-elevation (1500 to 2000 m) grassland that is exposed to frequent, severe frosts in winter.
 To the east, the ecoregion is bound by the mountain ranges of the Drakensberg, Strydpoortberg and Soutpansberg.
 The Zambezian and Mopane Woodland ecoregion is situated in the low-lying areas to the east of these mountain ranges.
 The western and northern boundaries are less well defined.
 To the west the climate becomes increasingly arid, and as a result, the soils are more fertile.
-The savannas characteristic of these arid, fertile environments are termed "arid fine-leaved savannas" and include the Kalahari Acacia-Baikiaea Woodland and the Kalahari Xeric Savanna ecoregions.
-To the north, the climate becomes moister, and as a result the soils are leached and infertile.
-The savanna characteristic of this moister environment are termed "moist broad-leafed savannas" or "semi-deciduous forests" and include the Zambezian Baikiaea Woodland and the Southern Miombo Woodland ecoregions.
-The low-lying Limpopo River Valley, cutting in from the east, is not included in this ecoregion, but rather with the Zambezian and Mopane Woodland ecoregion.
+The savannas characteristic of these arid, fertile environments are termed "arid fine-leaved savannas" and include the Kalahari Acacia-Baikiaea woodland and the Kalahari Xeric savanna ecoregions.
+To the north, the climate becomes moister, and as a result the soils are leached and rather infertile.
+The savanna characteristic of this moister environment are termed "moist broad-leafed savannas" or "semi-deciduous forests" and include the Zambezian Baikiaea woodland and the Southern Miombo woodland ecoregions.
+The low-lying Limpopo River Valley, cutting in from the east, is not included in this ecoregion, but rather with the Zambezian and Mopane woodland ecoregion.

-The key feature common to all savannas worldwide is climate, specifically, a hot wet season of four to eight months in duration, and a cool dry season for the rest of the year.
+The key feature common to savannas worldwide is climate, specifically, a hot wet season of four to eight months in duration, and a cool dry season for the remainder of the year.
 The Southern African Bushveld is typical in this regard, with hot, wet summers and cool, dry winters.
-It has an average annual rainfall of between 350 millimeters (mm) to 750 mm, with a slightly higher average (650 mm to 900 mm) in the Waterberg Mountains.
+It has an average annual rainfall of between 350 millimetres (mm) to 750 mm, with a slightly higher average (650 mm to 900 mm) in the Waterberg Mountains.
 The highveld plateau to the south forms a ridge running east to west, and provides shelter against cooler air masses from the south.
-As a result, the temperatures in the bushveld are higher than on the more elevated highveld and range from –3° C to 40° C, with an average of 21° C. Another distinguishing characteristic is the relative lack of frost in the bushveld.
-The ecoregion experiences mild frosts on a few occasions per year, whereas the highveld is exposed to frequent, severe frosts in winter.
+As a result, the temperatures in the bushveld are higher than on the more elevated highveld and range from –3° C to 40° C, with an annual average of 21° C. Another distinguishing characteristic is the relative lack of frost in the bushveld.
+The ecoregion experiences mild frosts on a few occasions per year; whereas, the highveld is exposed to frequent severe frosts in winter.

-The ecoregion is well-drained by the Limpopo River and Olifants River.
+The ecoregion is well-drained by the Limpopo River and the Olifants River.
 The Limpopo has the larger watershed area, covering most of the ecoregion.
 It receives tributaries from Botswana, Zimbabwe, and northern South Africa.
-The Olifants River has a smaller watershed area and drains the eastern part of the ecoregion.
-The two rivers converge before flowing into the Indian Ocean, just north of Maputo in Mozambique.
+The Olifants River has a smaller catchment and drains the eastern part of the ecoregion.
+These two rivers converge before discharging the combined flow into the Indian Ocean, immediately north of Maputo in Mozambique.

 To the north of the ecoregion (around Bulawayo in Zimbabwe) the vegetation turns into tree savanna about six metres in height with a plentiful grass cover.
 Hyparrhenia filipendula and yellow thatching grass (H. dissoluta) are the most common grass species.
 The silver clusterleaf (Terminalia sericea) is the dominant tree, intermixed with varying proportions of Burkea africana.
 To the north of this, Acacia species, such as Acacia nilotica, A. karoo and A. rehmanniana, become dominant.
 To the southwest of the ecoregion, on the Springbok Flats, a distinctive type of vegetation, the clay thorn bushveld, grows.
 This veld type is associated with the unusual basalt-derived clays of the flats.
 It is an open savanna dominated by many Acacia species, such as Acacia tortilis, A. nilotica, A. nigrescens, A. gerrardii, and A. karoo.
 The grasses are dense, tall, and coarsely tufted.
-Turf grass (Ischaemum afrum), deck grass (Sehima galpinii), and canary millet (Setaria incrassata) are the predominant species.
-The savanna surrounding the Waterberg Mountains is characterized by African beachwood (Faurea saligna), common hookthorn (Acacia caffra), red seringa (Burkea africana), Terminalia sericea, and African wattle (Peltophorum africanum).
-The rugged, rocky slopes of these mountains are dominated by white seringa (Kirkia acuminata), stem-fruit (Englerophytum magalismontanum), red bushwillow (Combretum apiculatum), velvet bushwillow (C. molle), and manica protea (Protea caffra).
+Turf grass (Ischaemum afrum), deck grass (Sehima galpinii), and canary millet (Setaria incrassata) are the predominant Poaceae family species.
+The savanna surrounding the Waterberg Mountains is characterized by Willow beechwood (Faurea saligna), common hookthorn (Acacia caffra), Wild seringa (Burkea africana), Terminalia sericea, and African wattle (Peltophorum africanum).
+The rugged, rocky slopes of these mountains are dominated by woody species such as White seringa (Kirkia acuminata), Stem-fruit (Englerophytum magalismontanum), Red bushwillow (Combretum apiculatum), Velvet bushwillow (C. molle), and manica protea (Protea caffra).

-In principle, the conservation status of the Southern African Bushveld is good.
+In principle, the conservation status of the Southern African Bushveld is satisfactory.
 Many areas of natural habitat have been conserved in the form of provincial nature reserves, conservation areas and private game farms.
 Pilanesberg National Park, in the southwest of the ecoregion, is one of the most important reserves.
-This 553-square-kilometer (km2) national park encompasses an isolated ring complex of volcanic hills (one of three such ring complexes in the world).
-The park conserves a large area of "mixed savanna," dominated by Acacia karoo, A. caffra, and Faurea saligna.
-It is home to many threatened large mammals including black rhinoceros, African elephant, cheetah, and brown hyena.
-In 1999, the park introduced nine African wild dogs (Lycaon pictus), which are critically endangered.
+This 553-square-kilometre (km2) national park encompasses an isolated ring complex of volcanic hills (one of three such ring complexes in the world).
+The park conserves a large area of "mixed savanna", dominated by Acacia karoo, A. caffra, and Faurea saligna.
+It is home to many threatened large mammals including black rhinoceros, African elephant, Cheetah and Brown hyena.
+In 1999, the park introduced nine African wild dogs (Lycaon pictus), which are critically endangered species.
 The Hans Strydom and Doorndraai Dam Nature Reserves are important in that they are situated in the Waterberg Mountain Range, which is home to a number of endemic plants and animals.
 Euphorbia waterbergensis, Hibiscus waterbergensis, and Aloe petrophila are examples of rare Waterberg endemics found in these reserves.
 The most threatened veld type in this ecoregion is found on the fertile clays of the Springbok Flats.
-Low and Rebelo estimate that 60 percent of this veld type has been transformed to agriculture.
+Low and Rebelo estimate that 60 percent of this Springbok Flats veld type has been converted to agriculture.
 Only one percent of this veld type is conserved, within the Nylsvlei Nature Reserve.

 In the Northern Province of South Africa there has been a recent trend to restock privately owned savanna areas with indigenous herbivores.
 These private game farms contribute significantly to conservation.
 It is estimated that there is more private land than state land under conservation management in the Northern Province.
-About 9 percent of the Waterberg Mountains are conserved in these private conservation areas and game parks.
-While the percentage of habitat protected by the game farms is high, the habitat is somewhat fragmented because these small conservation areas are often interspersed with cattle ranches.
+About nine percent of the Waterberg Mountains are conserved in these private conservation areas and game parks.
+While the percentage of habitat protected by the game farms is high, the habitat is somewhat fragmented because these small conservation areas are often interspersed with cattle ranches, and, in some cases, fencing .
 This is the case for most of the Northern Province, but not for the Waterberg Mountains area, where the unconserved areas are relatively undisturbed, mainly due to the rocky nature of the area.